 Meet the Team

 Susie Barber Our Project Manager, Susie Barber coordinates and communicates with our Project Officers and key stakeholders and schools across Australia.
-Susie has worked in education policy, program and project delivery at both national and state level for over 17 years.
+Susie has worked in education policy, program and project delivery at both national and state level.
 Her interest in education and sustainable career pathways for young people has resulted in her working on career and employment related projects as well as skills training and mental health and wellbeing programs.
+Susie is currently undertaking a Master of Education at the University of Adelaide.

 Karen ButlerKaren Butler, Project Officer (South Australia).
 I am an educator currently on secondment to the Learning Improvement Division in DECD, South Australia.
 I am currently a Project Officer for Primary Years Learners focussing on Learning Technologies.
 I am very interested in ways to ensure all learners have opportunities to be critical, creative and active producers as well as consumers of information and communication technologies.